Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 Back on the Bruce Trail we soon trekked under the Red Hill Valley Parkway and joined with the aptly named Red Hill hiking trail.
 Here we found an Indigenous sitting area which we took to calling the “Bear area” as the stones here had been laid out in the shape of a large bear paw!
 After taking a brief break here to rest our legs, enjoy a snack, and explore the uniquely shaped sitting area, we continued north along the Red Hill Valley trail into the King’s Forest!

-Much of hike was reminiscent of previous areas we have trekked on the Bruce Trail, though with the pathway now being within boundaries and development of Hamilton.
-While much of the Bruce has been kept in a wonderful green corridor this stretch nonetheless exposes hikers to increasing volume of city sounds, urban sites, residential signage and common waste.
+Much of the hike was reminiscent of previous areas we have trekked on the Bruce Trail, though with the pathway now being within the boundaries and development of Hamilton.
+While much of the Bruce has been kept in a wonderful green corridor this stretch nonetheless exposes hikers to the increasing volume of city sounds, urban sites, residential signage and common waste.
 Perhaps the most unfortunate aspect of this hike was the large amount of Tim Hortons cups and Fast Food wrapping along the pathway.
 Why people feel compelled to fill tree stumps with beer cans and waste has always been a mystery to me.

 Excited and enjoying our time today in Hamilton we finished our hike for the day, packed into our waiting vehicle and motored off to a local coffee shop to make plans for exploring Hamilton, its natural areas and taking on the challenging Steeltown Stomp in a few weekends!